MojosBeans100/MS4-spaceport/README.md

 # Spaceport
 Spaceport is a full stack website which allows users to access satellite imagery of the Earth.
-The website was developed for Milestone 4 as part of the Code Institute Diploma in Software Developement.
+The website was developed for Milestone 4 as part of the Code Institute Diploma in Software Development.

 ![Responsive website](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1643885662/Spaceport/amiresponsive_mk6ufl.jpg)